ilabcode/pyhgf/docs/source/index.md

 ### Installation

-The last official release can be download from PIP:
+The last official release can be downloaded from PIP:

 ```bash
 pip install pyhgf